MicrosoftDocs/learn/learn-pr/azure/choose-compute-provisioning/includes/3-azure-native-solutions.md

 ### Summary

 The Azure Automation State Configuration service is good for automating your DSC configurations, along with the management of machines that need those configurations, and getting centralized reporting back from each machine.
-You can use DSC without Azure Automation State Configuration, particularly for if you want to administer a smaller amount of machines on an ad-hoc basis.
+You can use DSC without Azure Automation State Configuration, particularly for if you want to administer a smaller number of machines on an ad-hoc basis.
 For larger and more complicated scenarios that need orchestration, Azure Automation State Configuration is the solution you need.
-All of your needed configurations and features can be pushed to all of the machines, and applied equally, with minimal effort.
+All of the configurations and features that you need can be pushed to all of the machines, and applied equally, with minimal effort.

 ## Azure Resource Manager templates